prajapati-sachin/COP290-Assignment1/README.md

 ### Installing

-	The GUI folder contains an executable named "app" which can run on Linux systems.
+	The GUI folder contains an standalone executable named "app" which can run on Linux systems.
 	Make the app executable by running

 	chmod a+x app